derekxkwan/pbr-brickhouse-install/README.md

-# pbr-brickhouse-install
+# polyb-brickhouse-install
-ideas for ruby based installation using rpi
+ideas for ruby (or arduino) based installation using rpi